bennyho94/Benny.github.io/README.md

 - MNIST: goal is to correctly identify digits from a dataset of thens of thousands of handwritten images
 - 50K a year: predict whether someone is earning more than 50k a year or not

 All problems have been solved with LR and SVM algorithms.
-Furthermore, hyperparemeter tuning has been used with random search and grid search.
+Furthermore, hyperpareaeter tuning has been used with random search and grid search.

 ### Naive Bayes - NLP